-The representative of the Ministry of Health of the Azerbaijan Republic, the Vishnevskaya-Rostropovich Foundation, United Nation’s Children Fund (UNICEF) and the World Health Organization (WHO) signed a Memorandum of Understanding on Julty, 14 as the first step for the National Measles and Rubella immunization campaign which will be conducted in March 2006.
+BAKU, 14 July 2005 - Representatives of the Ministry of Health of Azerbaijan, the Vishnevskaya-Rostropovich Foundation, UNICEF and the WHO signed a Memorandum of Understanding (MoU) today as a first step for the National Measles and Rubella immunization campaign which will be conducted in March 2006.

 Measles kills more children throughout the world than any other vaccine-preventable disease.
 Children who survive measles can still be affected by a range of permanent disabilities.
 Between 30 and 40 million children catch measles every year.
 In 2003, approximately 530,000 died from the disease, often from secondary complications related to pneumonia, diarrhea and malnutrition.

 “Everyone deserves to be protected from preventable diseases like measles.
 Every child needs to get this vaccine.
 We need to intensify our efforts to reach measles elimination and this campaign is an important step in that direction,” said Hanaa Singer, UNICEF Representative.